SirHeads/Testing-ideas/usr/local/phoenix_hypervisor/project_documents/phoenix_hypervisor_config_summary.md

     *   Specifies the IP address and ports for the Portainer Server and Agent communication, ensuring containers can connect correctly.
 *   **Establish Proxmox Defaults:**
     *   Provides default values for LXC container and Virtual Machine creation parameters (CPU cores, memory, network settings, features, security) that can be overridden by individual container or VM configurations.
-    *   Specifies the default ZFS storage pool for LXC disks.
 *   **Control Script Behavior:**
     *   Contains flags that influence the runtime behavior of the orchestrator and scripts (e.g., `rollback_on_failure`, `debug_mode`).